berybox/KEC/TUTORIAL.md

     ![alt text](./assets/tutorial_fig07.png "Pool directory content")

-    10. Repeat steps `3.i.` to `3.vi.` to obtain non-target assemblies and extract all FNA files to “D:\Primer_design\nontarget”.
+    10. Repeat steps `3.i.` to `3.vi.` to obtain non-target assemblies and extract all `.FNA` files to `D:\Primer_design\nontarget`.
 For this tutorial, we chose 41 assemblies from related xanthomonads and other related bacteria

     ![alt text](./assets/tutorial_fig08.png "Non-target directory content")